Guide to Visiting Kornati Islands: What to See, Where to Stay, What to Do

 There are many excursion providers available during the main tourist season, with many excursion schedules daily from Murter island.
 Typical offer includes daily excursion with departure in the morning (around 09 AM), and return in the afternoon (06 PM).

-If you are a diving aficionado than these islands are created just for you.
+If you are a diving devotee than these islands are created just for you.
 Whether you are an experienced diver or a beginner, Kornati submarine life will not disappoint you.

 Seven diving zones invite you to discover the underwater excitement.
 All you have to do is follow the lead of one of the local diving centers that are sure to point you in the right direction.
 My choice is Najada Diving Club from Murter.